Upadeśasāhasrī: Chapter 1. Pure Consciousness

 Shankara then rejects action as a means to liberation, as it leads to bondage.
 Since action is related to ignorance, "associated with a misconception of Atman as "I am agent; this is mine," only knowledge of Brahman will lead to liberation.
 Being ignorant, people assume Atman to be identical to the body.
 Yet, "[The Sruti passage,] "Not thus!
 Not so!"
 (Brh.
 Up.
 II,3,6), excluding the body and the like, leaves Atman free from distinction.
 Therby nescience is removed."

 Chapter 2.
 Negation

-Chapter II.2 states that only Atman cannot be negated when inquiring "I am no this, I am not this," thereby arriving at the understanding of Atman.
+Chapter II.2 states that only Atman cannot be negated when inquiring "I am not this, I am not this," thereby arriving at the understanding of Atman.